steveghana/steveghana/README.md

 - 🔭 I enjoy building challenging side projects.

-I'm currently working on two projects: a Payment Portal application with React/Typescript, Nodejs/Typescript, and State Machines with Xstate React, and a Back-End for a School Management System using Node.js, Express.js, and MongoDB with Mongoose ORM.
+I'm currently working on two projects: a Payment Portal application with React/Typescript, Nodejs/Typescript, and State Machines with Xstate React, and a System for developer outsourcing company using React and Nextjs.

 - 🌱 I'm currently learning Data Structures and Algorithms, and State Machines with Xstate React.